open-feature/dotnet-sdk/CONTRIBUTING.md

 ## Benchmarking

 We use [BenchmarkDotNet](https://benchmarkdotnet.org/articles/overview.html) NuGet package to benchmark a code.

-To run pipelines locally, you can procede with a following command in a root project directory.
+To run pipelines locally, you can follow these commands from a root project directory.

 ```
 dotnet restore
 dotnet build --configuration Release --output "./release" --no-restore